Powers of Edge Ideals with Linear Quotients: Preliminaries

 \section{Preliminaries}

-In this section we collect some preliminary definitions and facts we use throughout the paper, including the definition of an edge ideal and a useful fact for working with linear quotient orderings.
-We also discuss the iterated mapping cone construction for building free resolutions of monomial ideals and resulting formulas for the projective dimension and Betti numbers of ideals that admit linear quotient orderings.
+In this section we collect some preliminary definitions and facts we use throughout the paper, including the definition of an edge ideal, a useful fact for working with linear quotient orderings, and formulas for the projective dimension and Betti numbers of ideals that admit linear quotient orderings.
 Establishing some notation to be used throughout the section, let $P=\mathsf{k}[x_1,\dots,x_n]$ be a standard graded polynomial ring over a field $\mathsf{k}$.
 We begin by recalling the notion of an edge ideal.

 \begin{defn} Let $G=(V,E)$ be a simple graph (that is, with no loops nor multiple edges) on vertices $V=\{x_1,\dots,x_n\}$.
 The \textit{edge ideal} associated to $G$ is the $P$-ideal

 \end{defn}